SimonRichardson/snowy/README.md

 Snowy is a append only ledger for document contents, that allow you to associate tags to a piece of content that can be queryable from the rest end point.
-The snowy application is split into two distinct parts, the documents (ledger) and the associated content for that ledger entry.
+The snowy application is split into two distinct parts, the ledger and the associated content for that ledger entry.

-Modification of documents and contents is not possible, instead new entities are required to be inserted in an append only fashion, where a full revision and audit trail can be viewed for each document.
+Modification of ledgers and contents is not possible, instead new entities are required to be inserted in an append only fashion, where a full revision and audit trail can be viewed for each ledger.

 ## Setup